-Because warehouse processes are so complicated and expensive, many brands choose to outsource the entire fulfillment process to a third-party logistics (3PL) company.
-Unlike an on-demand warehousing company that finds warehouses with excess space, 3PLs run their own fulfillment centers and should have standardized warehouse management across all of them.
+Because warehouse processes are complicated and expensive, many brands choose to outsource the entire fulfilment process to a third-party logistics (3PL) company.
+Unlike an on-demand warehousing company that finds warehouses with excess space, 3PLs run their own fulfilment centres and should have standardised warehouse management across all of them.

 Here are some of the advantages of working with a professional logistics company to store inventory and ship orders.